ivan-khvostishkov/traits-oss/README.md

 # Traits by NoSocial.Net
 **Traits by NoSocial.Net** (also known as NSN Traits v2.0) is a daily assistant in learning a personality.
-Answer as many questions as possible to get the personal profile of positive and negative traits.
-See running instrucitons for more details.
+Answer as many questions as possible to get the personal profile of the positive and negative traits.

+* Self awareness
+  * Learn about behaviors, discover your traits and develop emotional intelligence

+* Dealing with people
+  * The more self-aware you are, the more skilled you are at reading personality of others

+* A key to life success
+  * Use Traits by NoSocial.Net day by day and watch how your life becomes easier and successful

+### Oxford Traits DB

+The database of about 500 traits based on careful filtering from approx. 500,000 words of the Oxford Dictionary.

 ### Building
 1. Get Apache Ant — https://ant.apache.org/bindownload.cgi